zzaoen/StepikJavaFunctionalProgramming/README.md

 2.9 Behaviour parametrization with lambda expressions.
-1. get list with all non-empty accounts (balance > 0) and save it to the variable nonEmptyAccounts; 2. get all non-locked accounts with too much money (balance >= 100 000 000) and save it to the variable accountsWithTooMuchMoney
+1. get list with all non-empty accounts (balance > 0) and save it to the variable nonEmptyAccounts; 2. get all non-locked accounts with too much money (balance >= 100 000 000) and save it to the variable accountsWithTooMuchMoney.

 ```java
 //Account account1 = new Account("111", 100000001, false);